 - What to Do About Green Vaginal Discharge

-Green vaginal discharge during pregnancy is a medical condition caused by a bacterial infection.
+Green discharge during pregnancy is a medical condition caused by a bacterial infection.
 During pregnancy, if the colour of your vaginal discharge changes to green and has an odd unpleasant smell, unlike the usual vaginal discharge, it is a sign of an infection.
-There are numerous reasons which may induce green discharge during pregnancy which will be discussed below.
+Having green discharge when pregnant can scare anyone, especially moms-to-be who are always on the check to eat and stay healthy so that their babies come into the world healthy.
+There are numerous reasons which may induce green vaginal discharge during pregnancy which will be discussed below.

 What Is Green Discharge?

-Is It Normal to Have Green Vaginal Discharge While Pregnant?
+Is It Normal to Have Green Vaginal Discharge When Pregnant?

 Causes of Green Vaginal Discharge During Pregnancy

-In most cases, the green vaginal discharge takes place due to the presence of a parasite known as Trichomonas vaginalis, sometimes referred to as “trich”.
+In most cases, the green vaginal discharge occurs due to a parasite known as Trichomonas vaginalis, sometimes referred to as “trich”.
 However, there are also other sexually transmitted diseases or causes which can lead to the problem of green discharge.
 Following are some other causes of green vaginal discharge during pregnancy.